 MERLE V. COX ADV.
-AGENCY, Willard E. Stevens Adv.
-Agency, Chicago.
-Mr. Stevens Adv.
-Agency, Chicago.
-Mr. Stevens having joined H. W. Kastor & Sons Co.
+AGENCY, (hicago, has taken over accounts of, Willard E. Stevens Adv.
+Agency, Chicago, Mr. Stevens having joined II, W. Kastor & Sons Co.
 Inc., Chicago.

-NBC Bureau Will Check Advertising Continuities

-JANET MacRORIE, with NBC since last July, has been named head of the new department of continuity acceptance of NBC, Richard C. Patterson, Jr., executive vice president announced Feb.
+NBC Bureau Will Check Advertising Continuities JANET MacRORIE, with NBC since last July, has been named head of the new department of continuity acceptance of NBC, Richard C. Patterson, Jr., executive vice president announced Feb.
 19. She will work in cooperation with John F. Royal, vice president in charge of programs, and Edgar Kobak, vice president in charge of sales.
 Before coming to NBC Miss MacRorie was in charge of new business advertising for Public Service Electric & Gas Co., and has been an actor, reporter, editor and feature writer.

-Announcing creation of the new department, Mr. Patterson said: "To meet the need for consistent checking of material submitted for broadcast over National Broad-casting Company facilities, we have established this new department whose function it will be to see that all material offered for broadcasting meets the require-ments of NBC policies, of fairness to radio listeners, of ethical advertising, common sense and good taste."
+Announcing creation of the new department, Mr. Patterson said: "To meet the need for consistent checking of material submitted for broadcast over National Broadcasting Company facilities, we have established this new department whose function it will be to see that all material offered for broadcasting meets the requirements of NBC policies, of fairness to radio listeners, of ethical advertising, common sense and good taste."